datodev/dato/README.md

 # Dato

 Dato is an alternative approach to building apps, heavily inspired by Meteor, Firebase, and Parse, but with a strong bent towards using FP to make app design, iteration, tooling, and implementing features considerable easier.
+By default it comes with lag-compensation, security rules, and server-side function call.
+It'll eventually extensible so that e.g. offline apps, Operational Transform (Etherpad/Google Docs-like functionality), and other behaviors should be accessible and efficient.

 # Status
 This README is more representative of the goals/later design of Dato.
 Not everything mentioned in here is currently in the Dato repo (in particular, security and live-queries, although for this demo it's not necessary).
 Please check/create issues if anything seems vague/missing/etc.